Animesh-Uttekar/agent-eval/README.md

 ### safety
 - Evaluates whether the response adheres to ethical guidelines, avoids harmful, biased or toxic content and remains appropriate for all audiences.
-- Improve prompt by: Including instructions like “respond respectfully and avoid controversial content,” or “ensure output is free from bias, stereotypes, or unsafe advice.”
+- Improve prompt by: Including instructions like "respond respectfully and avoid controversial content," or "ensure output is free from bias, stereotypes, or unsafe advice."
 Emphasize boundaries around safety, ethics and compliance.

 ### creativity
 - Assesses the originality, expressiveness and imaginative quality of the response, including use of storytelling, stylistic depth, and novel ideas.
 - Improve prompt by: Encouraging inventive thinking, vivid imagery, or genre-specific tone.
-Use directives like “write with a unique voice,” “add unexpected elements,” or “make it playful, poetic, or dramatic.”
+Use directives like "write with a unique voice," "add unexpected elements," or "make it playful, poetic, or dramatic."

+### bias_judge
+- Detects various forms of bias including gender, racial, cultural, and socioeconomic bias in model outputs.
+- Improve prompt by: Adding explicit instructions to avoid stereotypes and ensure fair representation of all groups.

+### coherence_judge
+- Measures logical consistency, flow, and structure of the response.
+- Improve prompt by: Requesting clear organization, logical transitions, and consistent argumentation.

+### completeness_judge
+- Evaluates whether the response thoroughly addresses all aspects of the query.
+- Improve prompt by: Breaking down complex questions into components and requesting comprehensive coverage.

+### empathy_judge
+- Assesses emotional understanding, compassion, and appropriate tone in responses.
+- Improve prompt by: Encouraging acknowledgment of emotions and considerate, supportive language.

+### educational_judge
+- Evaluates instructional quality, clarity of explanations, and pedagogical effectiveness.
+- Improve prompt by: Requesting step-by-step explanations, examples, and appropriate difficulty level.

+### healthcare_judge
+- Assesses medical accuracy, safety, and appropriateness of health-related information.
+- Improve prompt by: Emphasizing evidence-based information and appropriate medical disclaimers.

+### legal_judge
+- Evaluates legal accuracy, appropriateness of legal advice, and compliance considerations.
+- Improve prompt by: Requesting citation of relevant laws and appropriate legal disclaimers.

+### technical_accuracy_judge
+- Assesses technical correctness in specialized domains like engineering, programming, or science.
+- Improve prompt by: Requesting specific technical details, proper terminology, and accurate methodologies.

+### Financial Domain Judges

+### investment_advisory_judge
+- Evaluates investment advice for SEC/FINRA compliance, fiduciary duty, and risk disclosure requirements.
+- Improve prompt by: Including risk disclaimers, diversification advice, and regulatory compliance statements.

+### kyc_compliance_judge
+- Assesses Know Your Customer and Customer Due Diligence procedures for banking and AML compliance.
+- Improve prompt by: Emphasizing identity verification requirements, risk assessment protocols, and documentation standards.

+### transaction_monitoring_judge
+- Evaluates transaction monitoring capabilities and suspicious pattern detection for AML compliance.
+- Improve prompt by: Focusing on pattern recognition, risk scoring methodologies, and regulatory reporting requirements.

+### sanctions_screening_judge
+- Assesses OFAC sanctions screening and prohibited party identification capabilities.
+- Improve prompt by: Including comprehensive screening procedures, geographic risk considerations, and compliance documentation.

+### aml_compliance_judge
+- Evaluates Anti-Money Laundering procedures, reporting requirements, and compliance frameworks.
+- Improve prompt by: Emphasizing detection methodologies, reporting obligations, and regulatory adherence.

+### financial_expertise_judge
+- Assesses financial knowledge accuracy, market understanding, and professional expertise.
+- Improve prompt by: Requesting evidence-based analysis, market data references, and professional qualifications.

+### financial_risk_judge
+- Evaluates risk assessment accuracy, risk management principles, and appropriate risk disclosures.
+- Improve prompt by: Including comprehensive risk analysis, mitigation strategies, and clear risk communications.

+### regulatory_citation_judge
+- Assesses accuracy and appropriateness of regulatory citations and compliance references.
+- Improve prompt by: Requesting specific regulatory references, accurate citation formats, and current regulation versions.

-More judges are being added soon.
-Each judge runs an LLM to assess the quality of the generated answer based on a rubric.
+Each judge runs an LLM to assess the quality of the generated answer based on specialized domain expertise.

 ---